Key editor options for adding TinyMCE to an application

 suffix

-This option lets you specify the suffix of TinyMCE.
+This option allows the suffix of TinyMCE to be manually provided.
 By default this value will be set to the same as the suffix of the script holding TinyMCE.
 When loading things like the theme and plugins this suffix will be inserted into all requests.
 For example, loading TinyMCE with a tinymce.min.js file will make TinyMCE load .min versions of everything it lazy-loads, like theme.min.js and plugin.min.js The suffix option is useful for overriding this behaviour.

 Type: String